PrabodhGhosh/DSAWithOnlineAssessments/README.md

 #### **Variable-Size Windows (Elastic Bounds)**
 The window extends and retracts dynamically like an accordion based on constraint thresholds to establish optimal boundaries.
 * **Numeric Optimization**: Expand the window continuously via a `right` pointer to collect elements.
 When the constraint threshold is breached, a `while` loop forces the `left` pointer to contract the window (e.g., `MinSizeSubarraySumVariable`).
-Always catch the "unmet
+Always catch the "unmet criteria" edge case using a ternary initialization fallback (`minLength == Integer.MAX_VALUE ?
+0 : minLength`) to protect against dirty return data.
+* **State / Structural Optimization**: When tracking character properties like uniqueness (e.g., `LongestSubstringUniqueVariable`), pair the elastic window with a highly performant, constant-space ASCII frequency tracker array (`int[128]`).
+When a character frequency passes `1`, contract the `left` boundary to drop elements until the uniqueness invariant is restored.
+* **Multi-Variable Constraint Tracking**: Advanced variations require controlling distinct key cardinality thresholds (e.g., `LongestSubstringKDistinct`).
+Here, tracking a primitive state counter (`distinctCount`) derived from zero-to-one transformations inside the index layout ensures $O(1)$ state evaluations.
+The window contracts only when the unique key collection breaches the limit, running execution